The Generalized Friendship Paradox for Spectral Centralities

 \subsection{PageRank Centrality (Directed Setting)}

-PageRank refines eigenvector centrality by dampening the effect that a highly central node has when it links to many others (\cite{page1999pagerank}).
+PageRank refines eigenvector centrality by dampening the effect that a highly central node has when it links to many others.
 It evaluates each node’s importance based on both the quantity and quality of its inbound links, in particular, a link from a modestly connected page carries more weight than one from an out-degree “hub.”
-PageRank balances three factors: the number of incoming links, each linker’s tendency to distribute its opinion across its own outgoing edges, and the linking page’s own centrality.
-By incorporating this topology-driven feedback with a small probability of “teleporting” to any node, PageRank produces a stable measure of importance in complex networks.
-In this subsection, we allow \(G=(V,E)\) to be a \emph{strongly connected directed} graph on \(n\) nodes.
+PageRank balances three factors: the number of incoming links, each linker’s tendency to distribute its opinion across its own outgoing edges, and the linking page’s own centrality. {By incorporating this topology-driven feedback with a small probability of “teleporting” to any node, PageRank defines a stationary distribution for the modified random walk and is widely used as a centrality index in directed networks.} In this subsection, we allow \(G=(V,E)\) to be a \emph{strongly connected directed} graph on \(n\) nodes.
 Write $A$ to be adjacency matrix, that is,

 Define the out‐degree vector

 Since \(G\) is strongly connected, \(d_i^{\mathrm{out}}>0\) for all $i$.
 We reformulate the transition matrix $C$ as follows